Ferulic Acid

 3/5 Evidence Score

 Ferulic acid is a phenolic compound abundant in rice bran, oats, wheat, coffee, and traditional Chinese herbs (Angelica sinensis, Cimicifuga racemosa).
 It functions as an antioxidant, scavenging free radicals and chelating metals through its methoxy-phenolic structure.
-A 6-week randomized trial in 48 hyperlipidemic adults at 1 g/day showed significant reductions in total cholesterol, LDL, triglycerides, and oxidized LDL, along with meaningful reductions in inflammatory markers (hs-CRP, TNF-α).
-Topical applications (commonly with vitamin C and vitamin E) provide UV photoprotection — combinations like SkinCeuticals C E Ferulic produce 8-fold greater photoprotection than vitamin C alone.
-The honest framing: a well-characterized antioxidant with one good cardiovascular RCT and well-validated topical photoprotection; oral evidence is moderate but suggestive, with effect sizes on lipids and inflammation comparable to low-intensity statin therapy in the available trial.
+In hyperlipidemic adults, 1 g/day showed significant reductions in total cholesterol, LDL, triglycerides, and oxidized LDL, along with reductions in inflammatory markers (hs-CRP, TNF-alpha).
+Topical applications (commonly with vitamin C and vitamin E) provide UV photoprotection.
+The honest framing: a well-characterized antioxidant with one good cardiovascular trial and well-validated topical photoprotection; oral evidence is moderate but suggestive.

-Active Compound Ferulic acid — caffeic acid methylated derivative; trans (E) and cis (Z) isomers; trans is biologically active form
+Active Compound Ferulic acid (methylated caffeic-acid derivative); trans (E) isomer is the biologically active form.

 Benefits